mroughan/RatPack.jl/README.md

 ## Competitive ratings

 Competetive ratings are ratings of players or teams in competitive sports created by analysis of their performance.
+That is, if you win more, your rating should be higher.

 There are many schemes for generating such, but essential ideas underlying the ratings schemes here is that they be

 1. Transparent (easily computable by anyone, and thus objective);